causa-prima-ai/scribo/README.md

 ## Pick a surface

-Every surface talks to the same backend and produces the same compliant invoices — pick the one that fits how you work.
+Every surface talks to the same backend and produces the same compliant invoices — pick the one that fits how you and your agents work.

 | Surface | Best for | What you get |
 |---|---|---|